Ashwin Navin

-Ashwin Navin is an Indian-American entrepreneur, who is the CEO and co-founder of Samba TV, a data and analytics service that measures television viewership using opt-in data from Internet-connected devices and set-top boxes.
+Ashwin Navin (born c.1977) is an American entrepreneur who is the CEO and co-founder of Samba TV, a data and analytics service that measures television viewership using opt-in data from Internet-connected devices and set-top boxes.
 The company has been compared to more traditional TV measurement firms like Nielsen which rely on the people meter to gather viewership data.

 Prior to Samba TV, Navin was the president and co-founder of BitTorrent, Inc. He joined Bram Cohen, the inventor of BitTorrent, in 2004 and reportedly handled business and company-related matters while Cohen focused on engineering and product development.

 Navin reportedly evaluated Cohen's invention for Yahoo! in 2004.
 Although it was a notable development for the Internet, BitTorrent was widely considered to be the bane of the film industry, because it made the cost of transferring large files, including unlicensed film copies, negligible to the end user.

 Navin is also an investor in SELFMADE, Collective, Invisible Commerce, Klarna, Cameo (website), GGWP, Convoy Inc, Impossible Foods, vidIQ, Touch of Modern, Crunchyroll, and HappyCow.

 Early career

 Navin is a 1999 graduate of Claremont McKenna College with a dual B.A. in government and economics.
 Before BitTorrent, he was employed at Yahoo! from 2002 to 2004 in its corporate development group which handled corporate strategy and acquisitions.
 Before Yahoo!, Navin worked on Wall Street with Goldman Sachs and Merrill Lynch both as an investment banker and research analyst.

-In 2000, Navin helped start a technology-based financial services company called Epoch Partners.
-Epoch was essentially the investment banking arm of several online stock brokerages including Charles Schwab, Ameritrade, and TD Waterhouse.
-Epoch Partners was eventually acquired by Goldman Sachs in 2001.
+In 2000, Navin helped start Epoch Partners, a technology-based financial services company that was acquired by Goldman Sachs in 2001.